 Robust economic growth and low unemployment over the past several years, as well as major economic development projects such as the opening of the MGM Springfield Casino and the construction of the CRRC rail car factory have helped to boost the City's revenues.
+For only the second time in the past decade, the City was able to capture all new growth in its tax levy in FY20.

-However, tight labor markets, and a high demand for construction supplies have also increased the City's costs for capital projects.
-As a result, the City has seen bids for construction projects come in at significantly higher amounts than estimates in prior Capital Improvement Plans, which were based on market conditions still affected by the aftermath of the Great Recession.
+However, a tight labor market, and a high demand for construction supplies have also increased the City's costs for capital projects.
+As a result, the City has seen bids for construction projects come it at significantly higher amounts than estimates in prior Capital Improvement Plans, which were based on market conditions still affected by the aftermath of the Great Recession.
 At the same time, new tariffs on steel and other construction materials introduced by Washington have also driven up project costs.

 These twin pressures of rising non-discretionary costs that squeeze out room for debt service in the budget, and rising project costs will be managed by the City through a careful evaluation of capital needs and a commitment to a sustainable debt structure.
-As debt service is itself a nondiscretionary budget item, the City must be careful to ensure that its investment in capital projects today, does not result in service cuts to residents in future years.
+As debt service is itself a non-discretionary budget item, the City must be careful to ensure that its investment in capital projects today, does not result in service cuts to residents in future years.

-During our last debt issuance in 2017, Standard & Poor's (S&P) affirmed the City's AA- credit rating with a stable outlook which continues to be the highest rating in the City's recorded history; steadily improving from its A- rating five years ago.
-This recent credit rating review focuses on the City's strong institutional core by highlighting Springfield's "strong management, with "strong" financial policies and practices, adequate budgetary performance, and strong budgetary flexibility."
+During the City's 2019 issuance, Standard & Poor's (S&P) affirmed the City's AA- credit rating with a stable outlook which continues to be the highest rating in the City's history; steadily improving from its BBB rating a decade ago.
+This recent credit rating review focuses on the City's strong institutional core by highlighting Springfield's "strong management, with 'strong' financial policies and practices, adequate budgetary performance, and strong budgetary flexibility."
 Additionally, the City received a reaffirmed credit rating of A2 with a stable outlook by Moody's in January 2017.
-A decade ago, the City had a Baa3 credit rating, junk bond status.
+From 1997-2007, the City had a Baa3 credit rating, junk bond status.
 These rating improvements are a testament to how well the City has managed its finances throughout the economic downturn and the City's ability to make the appropriate decisions to keep the budget balanced.
 Moody's credited Springfield's stabilized financial position to its status as the regional economic center of western Massachusetts, having satisfactory reserves, and its continuing demonstration of conservative fiscal management and an adherence to formal financial policies.